 There are approximately 206 lane miles of roads within Doral maintained by two (2) separate government jurisdictions: City of Doral and Miami-Dade County.
 Each jurisdiction provides routine maintenance for their roadways.
 However, all roadway traffic control such as speed limit signs, stop signs and traffic signals fall under the jurisdiction of, and are maintained by, Miami-Dade County.
 Doral maintains 64.2 miles of roadway.
 Over the years, the City has taken over maintenance jurisdiction for many public roads and streets in Doral through inter-local agreements with the County.
-The expressways surrounding Doral on three sides (SR 821/Homestead Extension of the Florida Turnpike, SR 836/Dolphin Expressway and SR 826/Palmetto Expressway) are either State-owned or County-owned.
+Expressways surround Doral on three (3) sides including State Road 821/Homestead Extension of the Florida Turnpike (Turnpike Enterprise), State Road 836/Dolphin Expressway (Miami-Dade Expressway Authority) and State Road 826/Palmetto Expressway (Florida Department of Transportation).

 The City completed the 2nd update of its Transportation Master Plan (TMP) in 2017.
-The TMP is a longrange 20-year plan that guides Doral's mobility improvements within the City and with regional destinations.
+The TMP is a long-range 20-year plan that guides Doral's mobility improvements within the City and with regional destinations.
 The 2017 TMP update inventoried and analyzed level of service (LOS) for existing roadways and projected future roadway LOS in the years 2016, 2025 and 2040.
 It also addressed transit, bikeway and pedestrian facilities and needs.
 In addition, the Plan identified and prioritized projects needed to address current and future transportation deficiencies, and methods for financing transportation and capacity-related improvements necessary to maintain adopted LOS standards.

-Roadways
+1. Roadways